rcardin/http4s-tutorial/README.md

 ## Http4s DSL

-We can image the route that returns the list of movies of a directory as something similar to the
+We can image the route that returns the list of movies of a director as something similar to the
 following:

 ```